jhs/build-couchdb/README.md

 ## Requirements

-You need only the basic GNU development toolchain.
-These are often included in modern operating systems.
+You need only the basic GNU development toolchain, plus Rake.
+These are included in modern operating systems.

 On Ubuntu and Debian: